Integrate Celestia for service providers

 Custody and key management

 Celestia supports many already existing key management systems, as we rely on the Cosmos-SDK and Tendermint libraries for signing and verifying transactions.
-Cosmos-SDK documentation
+Learn more in the Cosmos-SDK documentation

 RPC and querying